UCAT ANZ Test Day

-Please refer to this link (TBC for 2022) for the test centres that do NOT provide earplugs to candidates.
+Please refer to this link for the test centres that do NOT provide earplugs to candidates.
 Candidates who wish to use earplugs at these test centres will need to bring their own.

 Candidates sitting the test at overseas test centres (outside Australia and New Zealand) are advised to bring their own earplugs in case their test centre does not provide them.
 See the link above for full details about acceptable earplugs.

 Test experience and environment